 Queen’s Drive Choir

 Choir in KS2 is open to all year groups in the juniors.
-It is led by Miss Mileham and Mrs Kearvell.
+It is led by Mrs Kearvell and Mrs Woods.
 The choir has been involved in many amazing concerts and events.
-They have recently enjoyed participating in the Young Voices Concert at the Manchester arena.
+Each year we work hard to perform at the Manchester Arena as part of the Young Voices concert held during the Spring term.

 Gardening club gives the children the opportunity to be creative outside.
 We focus on hands on activities with particular focus on seasonality of crops.
 There are several raised beds, where the children will plant potatoes, onions and herbs.
 The children will use the green house and have the responsibility of looking after the crops.